hashicorp/design-system/.changeset/rich-actors-speak.md

 - Styled inoperable actions as disabled (which occurs when the `SideNav` is expanded in mobile view)

 `SideNav`:
-- Removed need for `withAppHeader` option when used together with AppHeader
 - Removed the `withAppHeader` option as it is no longer needed.